RoundingWell/care-ops-frontend/test/integration/README.md

 # Cypress

-## Running

-To run the tests from the CLI, run `npm test` from the project root directory.

-For the most part you'll probably want to run Cypress from the Cypress GUI.
-To run tests in the GUI, run `npm run test:open`.

 ## Coverage

-Coverage report can be run with commands `npm run coverage` for running a full report and `npm run coverage:open` for running individual reports on runs from the cypress runner.
+Coverage report can be run with commands `npm run coverage` for running a full report and `npm run dev:coverage` for running individual reports on runs from the cypress runner.

-**Note** You will want to make sure no other build processes are running that may overwrite the instrumented files for the coverage reports.
+**Note** You will want to make sure no other build processes are run/running that may overwrite the instrumented files for the coverage reports.

 Reports can be found in `coverage/`.